RickardHultgren/lymphablog/_posts/2019-06-21-preeclampsia.md

 tag: acute
 ---

-# A first attempt to write a LYMPHA script for preeclampsia and employing it on LYMPHAonline

 ## Introduction
 Preeclampsia affects 2 to 8% of all pregnancies and is a leading cause of maternal and perinatal morbidity worldwide.
 Obesity, which is increasing at an alarming rate, is a risk factor for preeclampsia.
 Hence preparedness for patients with preeclampsia is of great importance.